 Everyone's options now are limited.

-The prices are exorbitant, you have no choice.
+The prices are exorbitant.

 Here's the best part.

-You could probably get by with a catastrophic plan that is relatively inexpensive and a high deductible, and your monthly payments gonna be pretty low because you're not gonna be you know, you you'll pay the out of pocket money if you break your arm.
+You know, barring any catastrophe, you know, cancer, an early heart attack, highly unlikely, odds, speaking of the odds, an accident, you could probably get by with a catastrophic plan that is relatively inexpensive and a high deductible, and your monthly payment's going to be pretty low because you're not going to be, you know, you'll pay the out-of-pocket money if you break your arm.

-You'll pay the out of pocket money if you sprain your ankle.
+You'll pay the out-of-pocket money if you sprain your ankle.

 You pick the doctor, you pick the plan, you pick the care that works for you.